HangarMC/HangarAuth/README.md

 ## Development Setup

-HangarAuth is a pnpm project, so you wanna run `pnpm i` and then `pnpm dev` inside the `frontend` folder to start the dev server.
+HangarAuth is a pnpm project, so you need to run `pnpm install` and then `pnpm dev` inside the `frontend` folder to start the dev server.
+By default, this will run on http://localhost:3001/.

 Additionally, you will want to run kratos, hydra, a database and a test mail server.
-Those have been provided via docker compose.
-Checkout the docker folder.
+Those have been provided via docker compose, see the `docker` folder.

-Furthermore, you need to run the spring application in the `api` folder, it provides functionality for avatars.
+Furthermore, you need to run the Spring application via `AuthApiApplication` in the `api` directory; it provides functionality for avatars.

 You can access all emails that are send via mailslurper @ http://localhost:4436/